Older Moms More Likely to Have Premature Birth or Complications

-- Researchers from Uppsala and Linköping Universities published a 2025 study analyzing over 312,000 Swedish births from 2010 to 2022 to assess maternal age risks.
+- Researchers from Uppsala and Linköping universities published a 2025 study analyzing over 312,000 Swedish births from 2010 to 2022, focusing on maternal age effects.

 I became a mom in my 40s.
 It made me healthier, more creative, and bold enough to launch a business during naptime.